 With their international expansion into Europe, Latin America, and Canada.
 They used the same strategy when expanding into the Asian market.
 Netflix has always offered great UX for users but the key to success in Korea lies in not only having quality subtitles but creating new content tailored for Koreans.
 This was not easy since local streaming competitors in Korea like Wavve and Tving had an advantage in regard to Korean content.
 In order for Netflix to stand out, it had to create original Korean content that would appeal to Korean audiences.

-In 2021, Netlfix invested $500 million into South Korean projects.
-This is in addition to the $700 million they already invested from 2015 to 2020.
-That means that Netflix has already invested close to $1.2 billion in Korean content.
+In 2022, Netflix invested $500 million into South Korean projects.
+This is in addition to the $1.2 billion they already invested from 2015 to 2021.
+That means that Netflix will have invested $1.7 billion in Korean content by the end of 2023.
 This includes creating original content as well as buying exclusive streaming licenses for existing Korean content.
 Netflix learned very early on that Korean content is not just in high demand in South Korea.
 They are also being heavily consumed in Japan, Southeast Asia, the United States, Latin America, and even the Middle East.

 Strategy for Entering the South Korean Market